YKolokoltsev/HelloESP8266/README.md

 ```
 docker run -it -v `pwd`:/opt/HelloESP8266 esp-open-sdk
-cmake -S . -B build
+cmake -S . -B tmp-build
-cd build && make
+make -C ./tmp-build/ c_01_blink
 ```

-If under the build folder have appeared two files: `0x00000.bin` and `0x10000.bin`, than the compilation has passed successfully.
-These files are the firmware of the esp8266 board, and you can upload them into the flash memory using `esptool.py` as it is described [here](https://github.com/espressif/esptool).
+After this run the `tmp-build` folder will be created within your project root.
+This folder will contain two files: `0x00000.bin` and `0x10000.bin`.
+In this case you can be sure that compilation has passed successfully.
+These binary files are the firmware for the esp8266 board that will blink it's LED.
+You can upload them manually into the flash memory using `esptool.py` as it is described [here](https://github.com/espressif/esptool).

 ### Misc